-There is an electronics fuse block located in the console which can be accessed thru a panel on the aft wall of the console interior and in the port side of the hardtop electronics box.
+The fuse block can be accessed through the breaker panel on the upper aft wall of the starboard console.

 In the event you need to replace a fuse, use only the same amperage as the original.
 It is recommended that you carry spare fuses.